Aclaputra/react-php-mysql/README.md

 # ⚗— react-php-mysql
-Built CRUD React app with PHP as backend using Axios for REST API to MySQL
+Lets Built CRUD React app with PHP as backend using Axios for REST API to MySQL

 ## if this happen, install Extension access-control-allow-origin
 Link extension to unblock access-control-allow-origin -> https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino/related?hl=en-US